AzureCAT-GSI/Media-Services/README.md

 * [CDN](https://azure.microsoft.com/en-us/documentation/services/cdn/)

 ## Code of Conduct
-This project has adopted the [Microsoft Open Source Code of Conduct](http
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.